kittrellbj/adobeCustomScripts/README.md

 Naming convention for these scripts will be "primaryFunction.js" (camelcase), and the filename will indicate the primary function or use of the script.

 - <strong>average.js</strong> - generates an average of values from the supplied form field values.
-- <strong>filenameFromField.js</strong> - allows you to save a form dynamically by taking the value of a form field as the name when saving the form.
+- <strong>filenameFromField.js</strong> - allows you to save a form dynamically by taking the value of a form field as the name when saving the form. <em>(Options: save as field name with today's date)</em>

 If you have an Adobe Custom Script request, you can email me at [kittrellbj@gmail.com](mailto:kittrellbj@gmail.com?subject=AdobeCustomScripts) with a request.
 If I have time, I will work on it.
 The rules are: 1) please be as clear as possible with your request, 2) no attachments, and 3) all scripts I produce upon request will be posted here for free for everyone.